-The Department of Politics, International Relations and Philosophy and the Department of Law, Criminology, and Social Work at Royal Holloway seeks to appoint a Lecturer in International Relations.
+The Department of Politics, International Relations and Philosophy and the Department of Law, Criminology, and Social Work at Royal Holloway seek to appoint a Lecturer in Politics.
 The successful applicant would be expected to start in September 2022.

-This post is cover for an existing member of staff.
-The successful candidate will convene and deliver modules on our undergraduate programme.
-We are looking for someone to teach on the Department of Politics, International Relations, and Philosophy’s elections and campaigning and political communication courses and to work with the Democracy and Elections Centre and/or the New Political Communications Unit.
+This post is in part cover for an existing member of staff.
+The successful candidate will convene and deliver modules on our undergraduate programmes.
+In particular, we are looking for someone to teach on the Department of Politics, International Relations, and Philosophy’s elections and campaigning and political communication courses and to work with the Democracy and Elections Centre and/or the New Political Communications Unit.

-Alongside research and teaching, we are looking for individuals who can build intellectual communities, are collegial, and value collaborative working.
+Alongside research and teaching, we are looking for individuals who are collegial and value collaborative working.

-For an informal discussion about the post, please contact Professor Oliver Heath, Head of Department of Politics, International Relations, and Philosophy, firstname.lastname@example.org
+For an informal discussion about the post, please contact Professor Laura, Head of Department of Politics, International Relations, and Philosophy, firstname.lastname@example.org

 Please ensure you attach a cover letter to your online application

 Please quote the reference: 0822-367